-The Walloon region replaced the 'Woonbonus' with the 'Chèque habitat'.
+The Walloon region replaced the housing bonus with the 'Chèque habitat'.
 The 'Chèque habitat' is conceived as a tax reduction for mortgage loans with a duration of at least 10 years contracted to buy or build your only house.
-In contrast to the 'Woonbonus', the amount of the 'Chèque habitat' decreases with your income and only applies to people with a yearly income of less than €1,000:
+In contrast to the housing bonus, the upper limit of the 'Chèque habitat' decreases with income, only applies to people with a yearly income below a certain threshold and can be used once per taxpayer for up to 20 years.